lmoyo/recipe-app/README.md

 # nosh
-A Javascript web app that queries the forkify API
+A Javascript web app that queries the a third party API to display recipe information